VladimirRadenkovic/Speech-Emotion-Recognition/README.md

 The model is compiled with the Adam optimizer, categorical cross-entropy loss, and the following performance metrics: accuracy, precision, recall, and F1-score.
 Custom functions recall_m, precision_m, and f1_m are defined to calculate these metrics during training.

 Two callback functions, EarlyStopping and ReduceLROnPlateau, are used during the training process to prevent overfitting and optimize the learning rate, respectively.

+## Dependencies
+The following Python packages are used in this project:
+1. Keras
+2. Tensorflow
+3. Numpy
+4. Pandas
+5. scikit-learn
+6. seaborn
+7. matplotlib
+8. librosa
+9. itertools
+10. os
+11. warnings
+12. random
+13. pickle